5-Minute Microwave Apples

 ivory ramekin full of microwave apples with a spoon

 My grandma loved to make microwave cinnamon apples.
-What I loved about those apples is they literally took 5 minutes to make, and Grandma had a ready-made side dish filled with sliced apples and cinnamon.
+What I loved about those apples is they literally took 5 minutes to make, a fraction of the time it'd take to bake them in the oven; and Grandma had a ready-made side dish or quick dessert filled with sliced apples and cinnamon.

 While my recipe differs just a bit because I chunk the apples, it's still the same flavors, the same textures.
 And in no time at all, you have a baked apples in microwave recipe you can make for one, for two, or triple/quadruple the recipe to make them for a crowd.